Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+28. **Secure Firewal Bottom**

-28. Take two M2.5x8 (8.8) Zn bolt (ISO 7380) with washers 2.7 and carefully fasten together FIREWALL with BASE on the bottom of the robot.
+   Use 2x BOLT M2.5x8 ((8.8) Zn) ISO 7380 with WASHER 2.7 to fasten FIREWALL to BASE at the bottom of the robot.

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">